how temperatures are measured

 is a detailed view of average temperature and thermometer numbers after

 1950.
 Note how average temperature suddenly began to look like a hockey

 stick.
 How did they do this?
 Mainly by promoting thermometers from warm

-places and demoting those from higher altitudes and remote rural places.
+places and demoting those from cold places ( higher altitudes and remote

 And in the United States, Anthony Watts - in a volunteer survey of over 1000 of the 1221 instrument stations - had found 89% were poorly or very poorly sited, using NOAA’s own criteria.
 This resulted in a warm bias of over 1ºC.
 A warm contamination of up to 50% has been shown by no less than a dozen peer review papers including ironically one by Tom Karl (1988), director of NOAA’s NCDC and another by the CRU’s Phil Jones (2009).
 (Tom Karl and Phil Jones are at the centre of the Climategate scandal)

 on the Integrity of the Global Data Bases -